Shopify/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 ### Internationalization

 Many languages lack ungendered options, like the English “they.”
 When possible, write in a way that avoids gendered language.
 For example, write “you” instead of a third person pronoun.
+You may need to work with a translator to avoid unintentionally gendering concepts.
 Always choose the clearest option.

 ### Recommended language

 Always use someone’s preferred gender and pronouns.
 If you’re not sure, use the pronouns “they/them.”
+This keeps the content inclusive, simple, and readable.

 <!-- dodont -->